bjames/neverthenetwork/pages/linux_cli.md

 ### SSH Arguments

-Many of the options you configure in the SSH Configuration file may also have equivalent arguments.
+Many of the options you configure in the SSH Configuration file have equivalent arguments.
 The one I use most frequently is `ssh -c <cipher> <hostname>` when connecting to older devices that don't use modern SSH ciphers.

 ```
 [bjames@lwks1 ~]$ ssh oldhost1